-The only difficult part of this recipe is carving the individual ribs, but with some patience and a sharp chef’s knife, it’s totally doable.
-Simply turn the rack of lamb upside down, locate where the bones are, and cut between them.
+The only somewhat difficult part of this recipe is carving the individual ribs.
+But with some patience and a sharp chef’s knife, it’s totally doable.
+Simply turn the rack of lamb upside down, locate where the bones are, and carefully cut between them.

 If you have leftovers, you can keep them in the fridge, in an airtight container, for 3-4 days.
 Reheat them very gently, covered, in a 50% microwave to avoid drying them out.
 And do keep the bones for yummy, nourishing bone broth!
 You can also freeze leftover roasted rack of lamb in freezer bags.

 Roasted Rack of Lamb